stirlingv/xfed/CONTRIBUTING.md

 - Update documentation for any changes that affect usage or setup.

-Thank you for helping make XRS better!
+Thank you for helping make xfed better!